-- Challenges of parameter synchronization in data-parallel ML systems - 1.
+- Challenges of parameter synchronization in data parallelism - 1.
 How to synchronize parameters - Centralized or decentralized manner? - 2.
 When to synchronize parameters - Should workers be forced to synchronize after each batch, or do we allow them more freedom to work with potentially stale parameters? - How to minimize communication overhead for parameter synchronization